 In addition, the certificate “DGK Safety Assessor” can be acquired.
-This requires successful participation in all seven courses of the training cycle plus three participations in a seminar for safety assessors (of DGK/IKW and its partner organisations) within three years - provided that a qualification according to Article 10 para.
-2 of the EC Cosmetic Products Regulation 1223/2009 is available.
-The certificate is valid for five years and can be extended by providing evidence of attendance at further seminars or other training events relevant to safety assessors.
+This requires successful participation in all seven (as of 2024: eight) courses of the training cycle plus three participations in a seminar for safety assessors (of DGK/IKW and its partner organisations) within three years – provided that a qualification according to Article 10 para.
+2 of the EC Cosmetic Products Regulation 1223/2009 is available (minimum M. Sc., Diploma or similar; a Bachelor's degree is not sufficient to obtain the certificate).
+The certificate is valid for five years and can be extended by providing evidence of attendance at further five seminars or other training events relevant to safety assessors.

 Since 1998, the German Society for Scientific and Applied Cosmetics (DGK e.
 V.), together with the German Cosmetic, Toiletry, Perfumery and Detergent Association (IKW), has been offering training courses for safety assessors for cosmetic products.
 The aim of the training programme is to ensure that safety assessors are always up to date on scientific topics and legislation.
 This is important because the safety of human health is at stake.